soumyaagr427/Ambulance_service_GUI/index.md

 ### Support or Contact

-Having some quaries? you can reach us through our linkdin profile [Sidhartha Parasramka](https://www.linkedin.com/in/sidhartha-parasramka/) or [Soumya Agrawal](https://www.linkedin.com/in/soumyaagrawal427/) and we’ll help you sort it out.
+Having some quaries? you can reach us through our linkdin profile  [Soumya Agrawal](https://www.linkedin.com/in/soumyaagrawal427/) or [Sidhartha Parasramka](https://www.linkedin.com/in/sidhartha-parasramka/)and we’ll help you sort it out.